Automotive industry in Bangladesh: Four wheelers

 Pragoti is producing the Mitsubishi Pajero Sport in Bangladesh.

 PHP Automobiles commenced assembly of Proton cars in 2017.

 Pragoti Industries Limited (PIL) is among the oldest and largest automobile assemblers in Bangladesh.
 The company has assembled over 50,000 vehicles since its inception in 1966.
 In February 2010, Japanese car manufacturer Mitsubishi officially proposed to the Bangladesh government to locally assemble the Mitsubishi Pajero Sport in collaboration with Pragoti.
 Operations commenced in August 2011, with an annual production output of around 500 units.

-In 2009, the Malaysian Agate Group proposed to build a car manufacturing plant in Bangladesh in cooperation with Walton, which itself is preparing to produce motorcycles.
-In the same year, car manufacturing company TagAZ announced that they would build their third factory in Bangladesh, aiming for exporting.
-The plant was supposed to be completed by 2012.
-But the company fell in bankruptcy.
+In 2009, the Malaysian Agate Group proposed establishing an automobile manufacturing plant in Bangladesh in cooperation with Walton, which was then preparing to venture into motorcycle production.
+That same year, Russian automaker, TagAZ announced plans to build its third factory in Bangladesh for export pursposes, with completion scheduled for 2012.
+However, the project was abandoned after the company filed for bankruptcy.

-In March 2015, PHP Group and Proton announced plans to assemble Proton cars in Bangladesh.
-A new Tk 400 crore assembly plant would be constructed in Chittagong to facilitate an annual production output of 1,200 units.
-In May 2017, PHP Automobiles launched the Bangladeshi-built Proton Prevé.
-The company intends to market the Prevé as an alternative to used imported cars which dominate the local market.
+In March 2015, PHP Group and Proton announced a partnership to assemble Proton vehicles in Bangladesh, investing Tk 400 crore to construct a new assembly plant in Chittagong with an annual production capacity of 1,200 units.
+In May 2017, PHP Automobiles officially launched the Bangladeshi-built Proton Prevé.
+The company intended to market the Prevé as an alternative to used imported cars that dominated the local market.